 The task force is comprised of a number of individuals from departments across the College including Disability Services, Academics, Student Services, executive leadership, and more.
 It is co-chaired by Karen Brzezinski, vice president of Human Resources & Organizational Development, and Natasha Miller, Student Life manager.
-All employees are invited to participate in its six subcommittees (Affirmative Action, Engagement, Outreach, Research and Development, Diversity Club, and Student Success).
+All employees are invited to participate in its five subcommittees (Affirmative Action, Engagement, Research and Development, Diversity Club, and Student Success).

 The task force and subcommittees provide and support on- and off-campus opportunities for students and staff to explore DEI-focused topics and engage in related professional development.
 These include monthly events, the Achieving the Dream conference, the Equity in the Classroom series, and participation in the Wisconsin Technical College System DEI committee.
 Additionally, inclusion has been added as a broad goal for the Mid-State Technical College district in our 2025 strategic plan.